 Like most writers, I’ve always loved books.
 My fourth-grade English teacher, Mrs. Wakefield, would read to us a few minutes each weekday: A Little Princess, Tom Sawyer, and Charlie & The Chocolate Factory.
 All the classics.
-I made good grades (well, good enough), but this was always my favorite part of each school day.
+I was an A-B student, but this was always my favorite part of each school day.
 There’s always been something magical to me about, “Once upon a time.”

-Although I always excelled in English classes, I never saw myself as a writer, just an avid reader.
-I even earned a B.A. in Public Relations from Baylor University, which is through the school of Journalism, so I wrote for the school newspaper.
+Although I always excelled in English classes, I never saw myself as a writer – just an avid reader.
+I even earned a B.A. in Public Relations from Baylor University, which is through the school of Journalism, so I wrote for the BU newspaper.
 Still, I thought other people created stories.

 One Dark and Stormy Night

 In 1995, I was lying fast asleep beside my husband in our bed (this was before we had kids, so I fully expected eight, solid hours of rest each night), when a voice woke me from a dream.
 It whispered, “I want you to write a book.”

 I looked over to my husband, who was deep in slumber, so I decided I must be dreaming.
 I rolled over to drift off again, but the voice woke me again.
 “I want you to write a book.”

 I pawed around for the TV remote, then saw the television was already off.
 That’s when I heard the voice for a third time, loud and clear, “I want you to write a book.”

 After that, I spent months of emotional drama: Do I write?
 Do I not?
 Am I up to the task?
 How will I handle my fame and fortune?
-Who will take care of my children (who aren’t even born yet), while Katie Couric interviews me?
+Who will take care of my children (who aren’t even born yet), while Katie Couric interviews me on the TODAY show?

 I did.
 Well, sort of.